biamarc/tblog/server/README.md

-# Travel Blog (server)
+# Traveler Blog (server)
 This is the final project for the Cloud Developer course.

-The project implement a Travel Blog website, where every traveler can share his travel experiences with each others.
+The project implement a Travel Blog website, where every traveler can share his experiences with each others.

 This project use the following AWS services:
 - AWS X-RAY: to trace operatione